Texas Driving with Disability

 If you want “communication impediment” to be included in TLETS:

 - Have your doctor, psychologist, or non-physician mental health professional complete form VTR-216.
-Present this form when you register your vehicle.
+Present this form when you register your vehicle with Texas DMV.

-If you are a law enforcement officer, you can access the Driving with Autism training in TCOLE.
-This training is available to all Texas law enforcement interested in learning more about conditions that may make communicating effectively with an officer more difficult.
+If you are a law enforcement officer, you can access the Driving with Disability training in TCOLE.
+This online training is available to all Texas law enforcement interested in learning more about conditions that may make communicating effectively with an officer more difficult.
 The training includes more detailed information on what constitutes a communication impediment and practical tips for successful communication.
+(Available Soon!
+Law Enforcement Training Program with partner Texas A & M San Antonio)

 - Public Service Announcement - Communication Impediment Driver License Designation